sigp/lighthouse/book/src/faq.md

       Additionally, port forwarding of port 5052 on the router connected to the beacon node is required for the vc to connect to the bn.
 To do port forwarding, refer to [how to open ports](./advanced_networking.md#how-to-open-ports).

       If you have firewall setup, e.g., `ufw`, you will need to allow connections to port 5052 (assuming that the default port is used).
 Since the beacon node HTTP/HTTPS API is public-facing (i.e., the 5052 port is now exposed to the internet due to port forwarding), we strongly recommend users to apply IP-address filtering to restrict access to the API.
-This can be done using the command"
+This can be done using the command:

       ```
       sudo ufw allow from vc_IP_address proto tcp to any port 5052
       ```
       where `vc_IP_address` is the public IP address of the validator client.
-The command will only allow connections to the beacon node from the validator client IP address.
-This can prevent malicious attacks on the beacon node over the internet.
+The command will only allow connections to the beacon node from the validator client IP address to prevent malicious attacks on the beacon node over the internet.

    2. SSH tunneling: